How to Make Fantastic Deviled Eggs

 - In about 5-10 minutes, they will be cool enough to handle, and they'll peel perfectly every time.

 - Why boil the water first?
-Because the hot water will cause the interior of the egg to shrink away from the shell, which makes it really easy to peel.
+Because you can perfectly time the eggs.
+The hot water will cause the interior of the egg to shrink away from the shell, which makes them really easy to peel.
 And isn't peeling boiled eggs the hardest part?
-Now you know how to boil and peel it with ease, every time.
+Now you know how to boil and peel them with ease, every time.

 Now, onto the recipe!